You are not broken. You are becoming.

 Please choose the tier that best reflects your current financial reality.
 No explanations required.
 If paying in two or more installments works better for you, please reach out.

-Choose Your Tuition Level
+• Choose Your Level

-• $1,500 – Standard Tuition
+• $125 – Standard Tuition

 You are able to pay the full cost of the program and support the continued sustainability of this work.

-• $1,200 – Community-Supported Tuition
+• $100 – Community-Supported Tuition

 You can meet your basic needs and participate comfortably, but paying full tuition would create some financial strain.
 Use code COMMUNITY at checkout.

-• $900 – Scholarship Tuition (Limited availability)
+• $75 – Scholarship Tuition (Limited availability)

 This option is for participants experiencing financial constraint who would otherwise be unable to participate.
 Use code SCHOLARSHIP at checkout.